ierror/django-js-reverse/README.rst

     New: It's now possible to include specific namespaces only.
 See JS_REVERSE_INCLUDE_ONLY_NAMESPACES setting for details.

     Thank you BrnoPCmaniak

-0.6.1
-    Refactored: Separate the view functionality from the JS generation

-    New: Replaced slimit by rjsmin based on `#33 <https://github.com/ierror/django-js-reverse/pull/33/>`_

-    Thank you chripede

 `Full changelog <https://raw.githubusercontent.com/ierror/django-js-reverse/production/CHANGELOG>`_